When buying a bike, in addition to figuring out what type of bike you want, there’s also the question of whether you buy from a bike shop or online.

-Back in the day, you simply went to a bike shop, tried out a couple bikes, and off you went.
-But in the mid 90s, everything started getting shaken up by this confusing, maybe-too-good-to-be-true thing called the internet.
+Back in the day, you simply went to a bike shop, tried out a couple bikes and off you went.
+But in the mid-90s, everything started getting shaken up by this confusing, maybe-too-good-to-be-true thing called the internet.

 Buying at the local bike shop – pros and cons

 Good bike shops live and breathe bikes so their advice might clue you in on something you didn’t know and they can help you make sure the bike’s size is correct.

 Almost all new bikes come with a complimentary tune-up or discounted service.
-And if anything does happen to fail or go askew, warranty issues are more easily dealt with by returning to a shop, and can sometimes be handled right there, depending on the part, of course.
+And if anything does happen to fail or go wrong, warranty issues are more easily dealt with by returning to a shop, and can sometimes be handled right there, depending on the part, of course.

 Buying online – pros and cons

-Unless you snag a ride on a demo day or have a friend with the bike you want, you’re spending a good amount of money without a test ride.
+Unless you snag a ride on a demo day or have a friend with the bike you want, you’re spending a significant amount of money without a test ride.
 This, of course, can be less of an issue if you know what numbers you need on a geometry chart.

-The savings you were so stoked on might not be there in the end, either.
-If the bike shows up with a kinked cable, or disc brakes need to be bled, or the wheel got tweaked in transit, that’s extra time and money to get those issues resolved.
+On a basic level, you will have to assemble your bike from the box when it arrives and, if the bike shows up with a kinked cable, the disc brakes need to be bled, or the wheel got tweaked in transit, that’s extra time and money to get those issues resolved.

-If cycling is new to you, or you don’t have a super solid, confident grasp of what all those lines and numbers mean on that goofy chart, visit a shop for your new bike.
+If cycling is new to you, or you don’t have a solid, confident grasp of what all those lines and numbers mean on that goofy geometry chart, visit a shop for your new bike.

-Online pricing is tough to ignore as is the convenience of having your new bike delivered to your door.
+Online pricing is tough to ignore, as is the convenience of having your new bike delivered to your door.
 Do keep in mind, though, buying online does have its compromises as well.